-Results 1–10 of 84 for "Curriculum"X related to "How we remember fear" Refine Your Search Refine Your Search TopicEducation (62)Learning & memory (15)Children (6)Personality (5)HIV & AIDS (4) 10 more... [+] Race (3)Sleep (2)Testing issues (2)Anxiety (1)Bullying (1)Death & dying (1)Schizophrenia (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Maitland, Laura (2)Bare, John K. (1)Benjamin, Ludy T. (1) 25 more... [+] Brabeck, Mary (1)Britton, Paula J. (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Engle, T. L. (1)Fantino, Bernadette (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Jenkins, James (1)Kain, Craig (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Watson, David L. (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 84 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesson 5: Forgetting and the Biology of MemoryA lesson about decay, interference and represson; as well as the cerebellum and the hippocampus.Curriculum 2.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 3.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Critical Thinking ExercisesExercises to increase short-term memory, developing memory strategies and testing eyewitness memory.Curriculum 5.Lesson 2: Anxiety Disorders and Somatoform DisordersA lesson plan that includes detailed information on anxiety disorders (OCD, generalized anxiety disorder, phobia and panic disorder) and explaining somatoform disorders.Curriculum 6.Lesson 1: Overview of the Information Processing Model: EncodingA lesson on processing, rehearsal and mnemonic devices.
-Curriculum 7.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 8.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 9.Lesson 1: ConsciousnessConsciousness is awareness of ourselves and our environment and mental processes occur at different levels.
-Altered states of consciousness include hypnosis, psychoactive drugs, meditation and sleep.Curriculum 10.Activity 1.1: Meaning and Memory: An Assignment to be ForgottenYou can lead a discussion on the importance of meaning in learning and memory — the use of nonsense syllables, grouping of material (chunking), mnemonic systems or devices, and learning material in your native language.Curriculum Previous 1 2 3 ...
+Results 1–10 of 84 for "Curriculum"X related to "How we remember fear" Refine Your Search Refine Your Search TopicEducation (70)HIV & AIDS (8)Personality (8)Children (6)Learning & memory (5) 13 more... [+] Testing issues (4)Race (3)Schizophrenia (2)Sleep (2)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1) 30 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)O'Leary, Ann (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Watson, David L. (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 84 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 3.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 4.Lesson 2: Anxiety Disorders and Somatoform DisordersA lesson plan that includes detailed information on anxiety disorders (OCD, generalized anxiety disorder, phobia and panic disorder) and explaining somatoform disorders.Curriculum 5.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 6.Lesson 1: ConsciousnessConsciousness is awareness of ourselves and our environment and mental processes occur at different levels.
+Altered states of consciousness include hypnosis, psychoactive drugs, meditation and sleep.Curriculum 7.Activity 2.3: To Sleep, Perchance To DreamStudents study their own sleep and dreaming patterns and illustrate statistical measures for summarizing the data.Curriculum 8.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 9.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 10.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 84 for "Curriculum"X related to "How we remember fear"